Accountant III

 • Review and approve nonrecurring accounting entries and adjustments.

-• Prepare complex analyses, and report on accounting problems or projects.
+• Prepare complex analyses and report on accounting problems or projects.

 • Provide advice and assistance to departments on various accounting problems.